revodavid/PracticalAI/README.md

 4. MNIST with scikit-learn.
 Use sckikit-learn to build a digit recognizer for the MNIST data using a regression model.
 5. MNIST with tensorflow.
 Use Tensorflow (from Python) to build a digit recognizer for the MNIST data using a convolutional neural network.

-These notebooks are hosted on Azure Notebooks at https://notebooks.azure.com/davidsmi/libraries/practicalai, where you can run them interactively.
+These notebooks are hosted on Azure Notebooks at https://notebooks.azure.com/davidsmi/projects/practicalai, where you can run them interactively.
 You can also download them to run them using Jupyter.

 Find the [slides for the workshop](https://github.com/revodavid/PracticalAI/blob/master/AIF01%20Practical%20AI%20for%20the%20Working%20Software%20Engineer.pdf) here.

 ## Setup (for use in Azure Notebooks)

 * Sign in to Azure Notebooks.
 You'll need a Microsoft Account: your O365, Xbox, or Hotmail account will work.

+If you're new to Notebooks, check out the [Jupyter Notebook documentation](http://jupyter.readthedocs.io/en/latest/index.html) and the [Azure Notebook documentation](https://docs.microsoft.com/en-us/azure/notebooks/?WT.mc_id=AIlive-workshop-davidsmi).

 * If you have an iPhone, install the free [SeeingAI app](https://www.microsoft.com/seeing-ai?WT.mc_id=AIlive-workshop-davidsmi).